Skip to content

 Bulk upload geofences

-Geofences may be uploaded in bulk as a GeoJSON object of type FeatureCollection.
+You can upload geofences in bulk as a GeoJSON object of type FeatureCollection.
 Each geofence is a Point geometry type in the feature collection.
-The properties for each feature require a radius key, and an optional name key for each geofence.
+The properties for each feature require a radius key and an optional name key for each geofence.

 When creating your geofences, consider the following details: